“It’s important to look after your health after menopause,

 After Menopause

-What is it important for women to note about their health after menopause?
+What is it important to note about health after menopause?

 “It’s important to look after your health after menopause, as changes due to ageing and lower levels of oestrogen can increase your risk of developing certain health conditions”.2